ManishShee24/Customer-Segmentation-using-KMeans-Clustering/README.md

 Customer segmentation can help marketing and sales teams reach out to customers more effectively.
 It can also help personalize marketing, service, and sales efforts to the needs of specific groups.

-Customer segmentation can help with:
+Customer segmentation can help with:-

-(i) Identifying ways to improve products or new product or service opportunities (ii) Establishing better customer relationships
+(i) Identifying ways to improve products or new product or service opportunities

+(ii) Establishing better customer relationships

 (iii) Testing pricing options

 (iv) Focusing on the most profitable customers

 (v) Improving customer service

 (vi) Upselling and cross-selling other products and services

 Some examples of characteristics that can be used for customer segmentation include:-